vinylen2/intric-support/content/en/docs/guides/add-knowledge-to-assistant.md

 ---
-title: "Add Knowledge to an Assistant"
+title: Add Knowledge to an Assistant
 weight: 3
+meta:
+  path: guides/add-knowledge-to-assistant
 ---
 ### Step 1: Prepare Knowledge in Your Space
 Choose one or more methods under **Knowledge** (left menu):